evangelistalab/forte/docs/sphinx/methods/dsrg.rst

         ||T2||                         =      0.886328961933259

    Here we show all contributions to the energy.
-Specifically, those labeled by C_4 involves 2-body density cumulants, and those of C_6 are of 3-body cumnulants.
+Specifically, those labeled by C_4 involve 2-body density cumulants, and those labeled by C_6 involve 3-body cumulants.

-**A More Advanced Example**
+**A More Advanced Example - MR-LDSRG(2) energy of HF**

 Here we look at a more advanced example of MR-LDSRG(2) using the same molecule. ::